cloudmesh-ansible/example-project-nist-fingerprint-matching/README.rst

  Quickstart
 ============

-While detailed instructions are provided in a later section, if you want to get started quickly here is what you need to do.
+If you want to get started quickly here is what you need to do.

 **note**: We assume the login user is ``ubuntu``, you may need to adjust the ansible commands to accomodate a different user name.